- Thirsty Work

 - ‘Jollyboys and Limberjacks’

 An illustrated talk and demonstration about the history of the jig doll in the British Isles.
 This is based on the book I co-wrote with collector Pat Pickles, “The Brightest of Entertainers”, which was shortlisted for the Katherine Briggs Award in 2019.
-Fully illustrated, with historic artefacts.
+Fully illustrated, with slides and historic artefacts.

 - ‘Will the Real Paddy O’Rafferty Please Stand Up’